Isle de France Infanterie

 Origin and History

-The regiment was created on September 20 1684.
+The regiment was created on September 20, 1684 and took the name of the Province of Isle de France.
 Indeed, expecting a Coalition to soon form against France, Louis XIV raised 30 new regiments from September 1 to 30 for the defence of the various places of the realm.
 By raising one regiment a day, he avoided any problem of precedence among these new regiments.
+The regiment was given to Antoine-Louis de Paillardan de Gondrin, Marquis d’Antin.

 From 1739 to 1741, the regiment was stationed in Corsica.

-During the War of the Austrian Succession, the regiment initially served in the Alps from 1743 to 1746.
+From 1743 to 1746, during the War of the Austrian Succession (1740-48), the regiment served with the Army of the Alps.
 In 1747, it was transferred to Provence and stationed at Nice where it remained until 1748.

 The regiment counted only one battalion.